Background

 Solution

-When collecting data in devtools, remove properties in computed
+When collecting data in devtools, remove properties in computed that have the same name as those in $refs:

 // devtools/packages/app-backend/src/index.js